 The trained eye would never mistake a 4-foot tall Russian sage plant for lavender, although one of Russian sage's other common names is "Siberian lavender."
-Indeed, Russian sage is a bit hardier than lavender plants are (zones 4-9 vs. zones 5-8) and might be a better option for northern gardeners seeking a "Mediterranean" look and who haven't been able to grow lavender successfully.
+Indeed, Russian sage is a bit hardier than lavender plants are (zones 4 to 9 vs. zones 5 to 8) and might be a better option for northern gardeners seeking a "Mediterranean" look and who haven't been able to grow lavender successfully.

 03 of 13

 Named for the Old French word for "Easter," Pasque flower is also called "Easter flower."
 These common names derive from the time of year it blooms in some areas.
 Its early blooming habit makes Pasque flower a good companion to spring-flowering bulb plants.
-Plant Pasque flowers full sun and in a well-drained soil in zones 4-8.Continue to 4 of 13 below.
+Plant Pasque flowers full sun and in well-drained soil in zones 4 to 8.Continue to 4 of 13 below.

 04 of 13